ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### D. Fetch the List of Gender Types based on a Language Code

-On receiving a request to fetch the List of Gender Types with the input parameters (Language Code) the system fetches the List of Gender Types against the Language Code received
+On receiving a request to fetch the List of Gender Types with the input parameters (Language Code), the system fetches the List of Gender Types against the Language Code received
 1. Validates if the request contains the following input parameters
 * Language Code - Mandatory
 2. If the Language code is missing, responds with all the data.